kubeflow/website/content/en/docs/openshift/install-kubeflow.md

 1. Build the deployment configuration using the OpenShift KFDef file and local downloaded manifests.

-    > At the time this document was written, [Kubeflow issue #4678](https://github.com/kubeflow/kubeflow/issues/4678) prevents downloading the manifests during a build process.
-Update the manifest repo URI.
+    > Update the manifest repo URI.
 Copy the KFDef file to the Kubeflow application directory.
 And finally build the configuration.

     ```
     # update the manifest repo URI